Woodeaton: Manor

 The Old English toponym was originally Eatun.
 By the 12th century it had become Wood Eaton, perhaps to distinguish it from Water Eaton just over 1 mi to the west.
 The Domesday Book records that by 1086 the Norman nobleman Roger d'Ivry held the manor of Eaton.
 In about 1160 Helewis Avenel gave a virgate of land at Woodeaton to Eynsham Abbey.
 The Abbey had a grange and manor court house in Woodeaton, recorded in 1366, but no trace remains.
 The Manor remained with the abbey until the Dissolution of the Monasteries in 1538.

 At the centre of the village, by the village green, are the base and shaft of a 13th-century stone cross.
 The cross is both a scheduled monument and a Grade I listed building.
 After the Dissolution of the Monasteries in 1536 the manor of Woodeaton was bought and sold by two speculators in succession.
 Then in 1544 Richard Taverner (1505–75), the translator of Taverner's Bible, bought the manor.
 He retired to the village and had a manor house built in the 1550s, and he is buried in Holy Rood churchyard.
 Woodeaton remained in the Taverner family until 1604.
 The manor then passed through various hands until it was bought by the Nourse family from Middleton Keynes, Buckinghamshire sometime between 1623 and 1625.
 In 1774 John Nourse, the last of the male line, died and left the manor to his daughter Elizabeth Weyland, wife of John Weyland.

 In 1775 Weyland had the old manor house demolished and the present Woodeaton Manor built.
 The new house has a modest exterior but in 1791 the architect Sir John Soane enhanced its main rooms with marble chimneypieces, added an Ionic porch of Coade stone, a service wing and an ornate main hall.
 The manor remained with the family until 1912 when Captain Mark Weyland sold the house and part of the land.
 Christ Church, Oxford now owns most of the former manor lands.
 Since 1950 Woodeaton Manor House has been an Oxfordshire County Council school for children with special educational needs.
-The current headteacher of the school is Jane Straw.
+The current headteacher of the school is Abi Allum.
 The house is a Grade II* listed building.